isomerpages/ogp/_about-us/corporate/shannen.md

   - Build for Good 2023
 accomplishments: >-
-  * Led OGP’s inaugural Build for Good, with almost 700 members of the public volunteering to make Singapore better.
+  * Led OGP’s inaugural Build for Good, with almost 700 members of the public volunteering to make Singapore better

-  * Led product marketing launches for products such as ScamShield, For.sg, OGP healthcare product suite.
+  * Led product marketing launches for products such as ScamShield, For.sg, OGP healthcare product suite

-  * Built presence and reputation of OGP in the local tech community through outreach events and collaborations, leading to OGP exceeding our hiring goals.
+  * Built presence and reputation of OGP in the local tech community through outreach events and collaborations, leading to OGP exceeding our hiring goals
 quote: ""
 linkedinId: ""

 ---

-{% include staff-corporate.html staff=page color=site.colors.function-colors.corporate %}
+{% include staff.html staff=page color=site.colors.function-colors.corporate %}